Heat Diffusion Equation (1D)

 For implementation details, refer to the source code.

-Within GeoModBox.jl, the general solution to a non-linear system of equations using either the explicit, implicit, or Crank–Nicolson discretization scheme, assuming constant thermal parameters and using the extended temperature field (including the ghost nodes), is implemented in a combined form as:
+Within GeoModBox.jl, the general solution to a non-linear system using the explicit, implicit, or Crank–Nicolson discretization scheme (constant thermal properties; extended field including ghost nodes) is implemented in the combined form:

 \[\begin{equation} \mathbb{C} = \begin{cases} 0\text{, for implicit} \\ 0.5\text{, for CNA} \\ 1\text{, for explicit} \end{cases}. \end{equation}\]

-Fully expanded and separating the known and unknown terms leads to:
+Fully expanded and separating known and unknown terms yields:

 \[\begin{equation}\begin{split} \begin{split} a & = \frac{\left(1-\mathbb{C}\right)\kappa}{\Delta{x^2}} \\ b & = 2a+\frac{1}{\Delta{t}} \\ \end{split} \quad\quad \begin{split} c & = \frac{\mathbb{C}\kappa}{\Delta{x^2}} \\ d & = 2c-\frac{1}{\Delta{t}} \\ \end{split} \end{split}.\end{equation}\]

 Equation (57) corresponds to the matrix form of Equation (49).
-With the residual vector $\bm{r}$ and the coefficient matrix $\bm{K_1}$ one can calculate the correction term for the temperature via Equation (23).
-For implementation details, see the source code, and an example on how to use the general, combined solver is given here.
+With $\bm{r}$ and $\bm{K_1}$, the correction term can be computed via Equation (23).
+For implementation details, see the source code.
+An example for using the combined solver is provided here.

 Summary

-While the explicit FTCS scheme is simple and efficient for small time steps, implicit methods like Backward Euler and Crank-Nicolson are preferred for their unconditional stability.
-The defect correction provides a flexible framework for both linear and nonlinear problems, allowing for iterative refinement when needed.
-The Crank-Nicolson scheme further improves accuracy with its second-order time discretization.
+The explicit FTCS scheme is simple and efficient for small time steps but is constrained by stability.
+Implicit methods such as Backward Euler and Crank-Nicolson are preferred when larger time steps are required.
+Defect correction provides a unified framework for linear and non-linear problems through iterative residual reduction, while Crank-Nicolson improves temporal accuracy via second-order time discretization.

-To solve the 1D heat diffusion equation including variable thermal parameters, we focus on the general solution in a combined form, given by:
+To solve the 1D heat diffusion equation with variable thermal properties, we consider the general combined formulation:

 \[\begin{equation} \rho c_p \frac{\partial{T}}{\partial{t}} +\left(1-\mathbb{C}\right)\frac{\partial{q_x^{n+1}}}{\partial{x}} +\mathbb{C}\frac{\partial{q_x}^{n}}{\partial{x}} -Q=\bm{r}. \end{equation}\]

-where $q_x$ is the heat flux in the horizontal direction and is defined as:
+Here $q_x$ is the conductive heat flux and is defined as:

-and $k_x$ is the thermal conductivity in $x$-direction.
-This combined formulation of the heat diffusion equation enables a solution using either the explicit, implicit, or CNA discretization scheme.
+where $k_x$ is the thermal conductivity in the $x$-direction.
+This formulation enables solution using the explicit, implicit, or CNA discretization scheme.

 \[\begin{equation}\begin{gather*} & \rho_{I^\textrm{C}} c_{p,I^\textrm{C}}\left(\frac{T_{I^\textrm{C}}^{n+1} - T_{I^\textrm{C}}^{n}}{\Delta{t}}\right) \\ & +\left(1-\mathbb{C}\right)\left( \frac{q_{x,I^\textrm{E}}^{n+1} - q_{x,I^\textrm{C}}^{n+1}}{\Delta{x}} \right) +\mathbb{C}\left( \frac{q_{x,I^\textrm{E}}^{n} - q_{x,I^\textrm{C}}^{n}}{\Delta{x}} \right) \\ & -Q_{I^\textrm{C}} = r_{I}, \end{gather*}\end{equation}\]